Bloods: Membership

 Bloods are a loosely structured association of smaller street gangs, known as "sets", that have a common gang culture.
 Each set has its own leader and generally operates independently from the others.
 Most Bloods members are African-American males, although some sets have recruited female members as well as members from other races and ethnic backgrounds.
 Members range in age from early teens to mid-20s, but some hold leadership positions into their late twenties and occasionally thirties.

 There is no known national leader of the Bloods but individual Blood sets have a hierarchical leadership structure with identifiable levels of membership.
 These levels of membership indicate status within a gang.
 A leader, typically an older member with a more extensive criminal background, runs each set.
 A set leader is not elected but rather asserts himself by developing and managing the gang's criminal enterprises through his reputation for violence and ruthlessness and his charisma.
 The majority of set members are called "soldiers", who are typically 16 to 22.
 Soldiers have a strong sense of commitment to their set and are extremely dangerous because of their willingness to use violence both to obtain the respect of gang members and to respond to any person who "disrespects" the set.
 "Associates" are not full members, but identify with the gang and take part in various criminal activities.
 To the extent that women belong to the gang, they are usually associates and tend to be used by their male counterparts to carry weapons, hold drugs, or prostitute themselves to make money for their set.

 Recruitment is often influenced by a recruit's environment.
 Bloods recruit heavily among school-age youth in poor African-American communities.
 Gang membership offers youth a sense of belonging and protection.
 It also offers immediate gratification to economically disadvantaged youth who desire the trappings of gang life, such as gold jewelry, cash, and expensive sports clothing.
 Blood sets have a loose structure of ranks based on how long a person has been involved with a particular set.
 The ranks do not signify leadership or dominance over the set; they merely signify respect for those who have been in the set longer and have survived the longest.
 Those with a higher rank do not have a position of authority over those of lower rank.

-Bloods members commonly call themselves CKs (for Crip-Killer), MOBs (Member of Bloods), dawgs, or ballers (meaning drug dealers).
+Bloods members commonly call themselves CKs (Crip Killer), MOBs (Member of Bloods), dawgs, or ballers (meaning drug dealers).
 The gang has a membership of between approximately 15,000 and 20,000 active in 123 cities and in 33 U.S. states, primarily on the West Coast and, to a lesser extent, the Great Lakes region and the Southeast.
 Gangs including Bloods have been documented in the U.S. military, in both U.S. and overseas bases.
 Blood sets also operate in the Canadian cities of Montreal and Toronto.